PIRANY1/DataSpammer/README.md

 # DataSpammer

+> [!IMPORTANT]
+> Currently the Script cant write settings, because it doesnt have Admin Privileges as Default.
+To fix start Script as Admin
+> Fix is Currently in Progress

 ## Features

 Add to Path, Autostart, Desktop Shortcut, Taskbar Shortcut, Desktop Spam, Custom Folder Spam, Update Libs, Updater,